lykorian/number-converter/README.md

 The Number Converter app is deployed to AWS Elastic Beanstalk by a Github Action triggered upon push to the `main` branch of the project GitHub repository.

-## Tips

-- Provide clear and concise documentation:
-    - README.md with:
-        - How to build and run your project.
-        - Your engineering and testing methodology.
-        - Your packaging layout
-        - Dependency attribution

 ## Framework Evaluation

 Spring Boot and Micronaut were evaluated for implementing this application.
 Both were viable, but Micronaut had